ovcharovcoder/settings-vscode/README.md

 tedious grunt work and becomes a fast, controlled process.

 The archive contains fonts that are most suitable for writing code.
+The Plugins.txt file contains a list and description of recommended plugins.